etanttila/apluslms.github.io/contribute/styleguides/python/index.md

 ## Quotes

-* use single quote (`'`) for keys and types (e.g. in dicts)
-* use double quote (`"`) for strings shown to the user
+In general, you may use single and double quotes in a way that comes naturally to you.
+This is because they don't really affect readability.
+However, these need to be followed, as they affect readability:
-* however, use single quote for strings shown to the user, if they contain double quotes
+* use single quote for strings if they contain double quotes and vice-versa
-* except, when string contains both quotes, then use double quotes with escaping
+* except, when string contains both quotes, then use quotes with escaping

+In case that you do not have a particular preference to quote usage or want instructions anyway, use the following:
+* double quote (`"`) for strings shown to the user
+* single quote (`'`) for everything else

 Example demonstrating proper use of quotes: